Cory-M/sagemaker-horovod-distributed-training/README.md

 ## Survey and Improvement of Distributed Machine Learning onSpark

 ### Instruction for artifact evaluation

-Follow the instruction below on how to launch a Jupyternote book and add this repository to AWS SageMaker.
+>Follow the instruction below on how to launch a Jupyternote book and add this repository to AWS SageMaker.
+>

-Experiments could be found at
+>Experiments could be found at
+>

-- Notebook/ParameterServer.ipynb
+>- Notebook/ParameterServer.ipynb
-- Notebook/Horovod.ipynb
+>- Notebook/Horovod.ipynb

 ### Steps for launching Jupyter Notebook: